 Clinical Cancer Genetics Service

-Our staff provides genetic risk assessment, genetic counseling and genetic testing.
-Our goal is to help you and your family manage your cancer risk.
+Our staff provides the following services to help you and your family manage your cancer risk:

 Why Should I Have a Cancer Risk Assessment or Cancer Genetic Counseling?

 You may benefit from genetic counseling and genetic testing for inherited cancers if your family history includes:

 - Cancer at an early age (under 50)